 - Location: Jack London Square, 48 Webster St, Oakland, CA 94607

-The bar itself is located in the east section of Jack London Square.
+The bar is located in the east section of Jack London Square.
 There is no parking specifically for it, and you will need to walk to get there.
-You can park in one of the many paid structures around the square, and the proceed down the cement walking path to the bar.
+You can park in one of the many paid structures around the square and then proceed down the cement walking path to the bar.

 As a schoolboy growing up in Oakland, Jack London would come to the bar and sit at its tables to study for school.
 As he grew older, he spent time there listening to the stories of the sailors, even using them to create the book The Sea Wolf.

-When I first went to Heinolds on a recent trip to Oakland, it quickly became one of my favorite spots in the city, and I went back two more times.
-It is one of those places where you wish the walls could speak as they would surely have a lot to say.
+When I first went to Heinold’s on a recent trip to Oakland, it quickly became one of my favorite spots in the city, and I went back two more times.
+It is one of those places where you wish the walls could talk as they would surely have a lot to say.

-The ceiling is covered in all sorts of pieces of history and knick knacks.
-There are helmets from the world wars and large gag spiders that can drop down on unsuspecting visitors.
+The ceiling is covered in all sorts of pieces of history and knick-knacks.
+There are helmets from the world wars and large gag spiders can drop down on unsuspecting visitors.